 - OTC medication must be in original container with label intact and have written parent/guardian permission

 - No medication in baggies will be accepted.

 Vaccine Grade Required

-- Must have a completed Specialized Health Care Plan form signed by health care provider before child begins.
+- Must have a completed Specialized Health Care Procedure form signed by health care provider before child begins.

-- Parent will be required to do procedure until doctor's order obtained and any necessary training completed.
+- Parent/guardian will be required to do the procedure until doctor's order obtained and any necessary training completed.

 - Written permission from health care provider on CSD form.